onetwosri/no-teleport-olm/lightning cycle olm.md

 The italicized attacks are the attacks you check in step 2 above.

 _Notes:_
-- You can start scything as soon as you know where you are in the cycle (for example, if you get a crystal or lightning special)
-- Alternatively, you can choose to scythe at melee safespot, then continue scything at thumb.
+- You can instead choose to scythe at melee safespot, then continue scything at thumb.
 However, you will lose ticks if the first two attacks you tank are autos (_i.e._, sequence 3) as you will still need to turn the head mid

 ##### Scenario 3: Killing the mage hand from the melee safespot
 1. Scythe on tick at the thumb (_do not_ go all the way to the mid safespot)